Joint Discrete Antenna Positioning and Beamforming Optimization in Movable Antenna Enabled Full-Duplex ISAC Networks: Introduction

 In recent years, the investigation of ISAC utilizing multiple-input multiple-output (MIMO) technology has attracted considerable interest.
 This is because MIMO can profoundly enhance system performance by deeply exploiting spatial dimension resources with beamforming design \cite{9585321,7080890}.
-Specifically, MIMO-based ISAC systems, equipped with multiple antennas at both the transmitter and receiver, can further increase spatial degrees of freedom.
+Specifically, MIMO-based ISAC systems, equipped with multiple antennas at both the transmitter and receiver, can further increase spatial degrees of freedom {(DoF)}.
 Simultaneously, the system employs beamforming to concentrate signal energy in the direction of the target transmission, thereby improving the quality of ISAC signals and reducing interference to other users.
 Moreover, multiple data streams can be transmitted by MIMO systems within the same time-frequency resource block, which significantly improves spectrum efficiency compared to single-antenna systems \cite{1266912,1203154}.
-The academic community conducted a series of studies on MIMO-based ISAC systems \cite{2024arXiv240603737S,10557534,10097000,2024arXiv240705391N,9968163,9645576}.
-In \cite{2024arXiv240603737S}, a hybrid beamforming design was proposed by the authors to maximize the system's energy efficiency. \cite{2024arXiv240705391N} and \cite{9968163} focused on improving the signal-to-clutter-plus-noise ratio and the eavesdropping signal-to-noise ratio using beamforming in MIMO-based ISAC systems.
-However, \cite{2024arXiv240603737S,10557534,10097000,2024arXiv240705391N,9968163} did not focus on system's data transmission mode, whereas \cite{9645576} specifically studied a full-duplex data transmission model.
+The academic community conducted a series of studies on MIMO-based ISAC systems \cite{10938928,2024arXiv240603737S,10557534,10097000,10770161,9968163,9645576}.\cite{10938928} achieved maximization of the communication rate by conducting power allocation under the condition of ensuring sensing performance.
+In \cite{2024arXiv240603737S}, a hybrid beamforming design was proposed by the authors to maximize the system's energy efficiency. \cite{10770161} and \cite{9968163} focused on improving the signal-to-interference-plus-noise ratio (SINR) and the eavesdropping signal-to-noise ratio using beamforming in MIMO-based ISAC systems.
+However, \cite{2024arXiv240603737S,10557534,10097000,10770161,9968163} did not focus on system's data transmission mode, whereas \cite{9645576} specifically studied a full-duplex data transmission model.
 It proposed a sensing-assisted uplink communication framework between a single-antenna user and a full-duplex base station (BS), which improved the secrecy rate by jointly optimizing radar waveforms and receiving beamforming vectors.
 The full-duplex model does not require different frequencies to be assigned to transmit and receive, further improving spectrum utilization compared to simplex and half-duplex systems.
 Although effective beamforming can improve the performance of MIMO-based ISAC systems, traditional MIMO systems face challenges due to the limitation of antennas being deployed in fixed positions.
-The ability to dynamically adjust the channel is limited, and when massive MIMO is deployed to improve wireless channel capacity, more antennas and radio frequency chains are required \cite{9144301,8789678}.
+The ability to dynamically adjust the channel is limited, and when massive MIMO is deployed to improve wireless channel capacity, more antennas and radio frequency chains are required \cite{9144301}.